UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/13-types.md

 * I showed you how to implement the type checker.

-* Then on your homework,
+* Then on your homeworks,

    * You will design new syntax and typing rules for lists